-- Smell comes from PU leather is likely to chemicals or plastic.
+- The smell that comes from PU leather is likely to chemicals or plastic.

 The chemical or plastic smell coming from PU leather will mark itself what it is to be.
-Water testing is one of the possible ways for identification of PU leather because this leather belongs to no water-absorption capability.
-Besides all, you can easily identify PU leather through your look because this kind of leather looks fake and has visible textured look.
+Water testing is one of the possible ways to the identification of PU leather because this leather belongs to no water-absorption capability.
+Besides all, you can easily identify PU leather through your look because this kind of leather looks fake and has a visibly textured look.

 What is Faux Leather?

-Two types of faux leather construction is polyurethane and polyvinyl chloride.
-Vinyl is produced for the products like shoes, automobiles and upholstery.
+Two types of faux leather construction are polyurethane and polyvinyl chloride.
+Vinyl is produced for products like shoes, automobiles, and upholstery.
 Polyurethane and Vinyl, which is not breathable, both are used in producing clothing and upholstery.

-Cleaning and maintaining of Vinyl is easier than others so no high care is required to be taken for Vinyl.
+Cleaning and maintaining of Vinyl are easier than others so no high care is required to be taken for Vinyl.
 Vinyl belongs to less longevity and much prone to cracking.
-On the other hand Polyurethane does not create dioxins.
+On the other hand, Polyurethane does not create dioxins.
 Production of Polyurethane is costlier than Vinyl.